johnrsibert/JonzPandemic/index.md

 lines indicate mortality rates ranging from 0.5% to 8% of reported cases.
 When the number of cases exceeds 1000 the dots begin to form lines tracing the history of each county.
-Even with this relative small number of counties, the trajectories seem to converge to mortality rates between 1% and 2%.
+Even with this relative small number of counties, the trajectories seem to converge to mortality rates near 1%.

 ##### Deaths vs Cases